 The average small and medium-sized business (SMB) in the US spends about $400 a month on marketing, according to the US Chamber of Commerce’s 2013 SMB Internet Marketing Survey.
 Of that $400, 46%, or $184, is dedicated to digital advertising.

-While budgets are low the digital marketers’ expectations are high (as they should be).
-They expect their ads to be served on high-quality inventory while driving a variety of key performance indicators, including clicks, online leads, incoming calls and foot traffic.
+While digital advertising budgets are low the digital marketers’ expectations are high (as they should be).
+They expect their ads to be served on a high-quality inventory while driving a variety of key performance indicators, including clicks, online leads, incoming calls, and foot traffic.

 So, how can Big Data make the most of small campaigns?